zakr0112/DuckyClicker/README.md

 ```
 $ Download the git project as a zip file
-$ Open the latest release exe
+$ Open and extract the zip
-$ Play the game
+$ double click to open "BetaBreaker.exe"
 ```

 ## Additional Information